-Once you have a Google Maps business listing and a Google My Business account connected to it, you are set to start optimizing it for higher rankings in Google’s search engine result pages and local search results.
-As we previously discussed in part one of this two-part series, the more valuable information that you include in your business listing the higher it will rank and will be able to claim higher placements on search engine results pages.
-By logging into your Google My Business account you can update the information of your business listing.
-Once you have opened your account you will see a dashboard with a tabs bar, usually located on the left-hand side of the screen.
+Once you have a Google Maps business listing and a Google My Business account connected to it, you are set to start optimizing it for higher Google Maps ranking.
+Both in Google’s search engine result pages and local search results.
+As we previously discussed in part one of this two-part series, the more valuable information that you include in your business listing, the higher it will rank.
+It will be able to claim higher placements on search engine results pages.
+By logging into your Google My Business account, you can update the information on your business listing.
+Once you have opened your account, you will see a dashboard with a tabs bar.
+Usually, its located on the left-hand side of the screen.

-By choosing the info tab you can update and provide an array of different key information such as business name, location, hours, contact details, website, descriptions, products and services.
-So, let’s have a look at some of the most effective ways for optimizing your Google My Business account sections to ensure that you are ticking all the right boxes when Google’s algorithms start ranking your business listing.
+By choosing the info tab you can update and provide an array of different key information.
+Such as business name, location, hours, contact details, website, descriptions, products, and services.
+So, let’s have a look at some of the most effective ways of optimizing your Google My Business account sections.
+To ensure that you are ticking all the right boxes when Google’s algorithms start ranking your business listing.

 Consistency is key when it comes to business name and address

-Google Maps rank businesses that are trustworthy and can provide valuable and relevant content for its users.
-And one way that Google’s algorithms measure your brand’s reliability is through the consistency of important information that helps users understand what your business offering is and how they can contact you.
-For instance, let’s say you have a company called ‘South Coast Marketing Center.’
-Ensure that your business name in your Google My Business dashboard is identical to the name on all your platforms across the internet – your website, social media and so on.
+Google Maps rank businesses that are trustworthy and can provide valuable and relevant content for their users.
+And one way that Google’s algorithms measure your brand’s reliability is through the consistency of important information.
+This helps users understand what your business offering is and how they can contact you.
+For instance, let’s say you have a company called ‘South Coast Marketing Center’.
+Ensure that your business name in your Google My Business dashboard is identical on all your platforms across the internet.
+This includes your website, social media, and so on.
 It’s the same story when it comes to your address.

 Use local phone numbers